mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ### PFM Operation
 - What are the different operation modes?
-- What's the difference between discontinuous and continuous operation?
+- What is the difference between discontinuous and continuous operation?
 - What can you do to increase efficiency at light loads?
 - Explain PFM operation.
-- What's the difference between PFM and PWM?
+- What is the difference between PFM and PWM?
 - How does the ripple compare between PFM and PWM?
 - What happens to the inductor current?
 - Describe the charge/discharge cycle of inductor and capacitor.